1/18 Scale Porsche G-Force Racing Team Model, purchased at the Leguna Seca Historics Race in 1998

 (Credit: A. Peffley photo)

-Layout Construction - My goal now is to start assembling the other two large layout table modules in the next two months.
+Layout Construction - My goal now is to start assembling the other two large layout table modules in the fall after we finish painting the house in Kelso.
 I still need to lay out templates for the track and to design the roll-away control console cart.
-The large layout table top is 42 inches off of the floor level.
-The module legs have leveler pads I purchased on eBay in 2017 to adjust for inconsistencies on the carpeted floor surface.
-They work great and the Free-mo (Google freemo.org) guys and gals use the same legs on their standardized free form modules they assemble at train shows.
+The large layout table top in the hobby room is 42 inches off of the floor level.
+The module legs have leveler pads I purchased on eBay in 2017 to adjust for inconsistencies on the basement carpeted floor surface.
+They work great and the Free-mo (Google freemo.org) guys and gals use the same legs on their standardized free form modules they assemble at train shows like the setup I viewed in Idaho this spring.

 I will post more pictures of the table modules here as I complete them.
-Each moule is being set up to accomodate a DCC train control system (assigning a digital command address for each locomotive) for trains, special scenery lighting, and motorized turnouts for sidings and yards.
+Each moule is being set up to accomodate a DCC train control system (assigning a digital command address for each locomotive) for locomotive decoders, special scenery lighting, and motorized turnouts for sidings and yards.
 I bought the premium Digitrax "Super Chief" DCC layout control system in 2014.
-I am working on wiring integration drawings for installing the required wiring zone cables and interface connectors (Anderson Powerpole connectors) for each module.
-The wiring integration design requirements and specifications have been completed so that the number of components and cables are easy to monitor, maintain, upgrade, and repair when the modules are assembled into one table layout structure.
+I am working on wiring integration drawings for installing the required wiring zone cable busses and module interface connectors (I'm using Anderson Powerpole connectors) for each module.
+The wiring integration design requirements and specifications have been completed so that the number of components and cables are easy to monitor, maintain, upgrade, and repair when the modules are assembled into one integrated table layout structure.
 I purchased barrier strip terminals from Radio Shack in 2015.
 I bought my 14-12ga spade connectors from an electrical parts jobber.
 The wire gauge for the mainline busses is larger than most people need for their hobby projects.
 I received a lot of technical help from Mike at Mainline Trains with designing my layout DCC districts and buying the right wiring materials for the layout module wiring and comand system components.
-Several Mount Hood Model Engineers' members have also been very helpful in making construction layout decisions and DCC setup choices (thanks, guys).
+Several Mount Hood Model Engineers' members have also been very helpful in assisting me in layout construction decisions and DCC setup choices (thanks, guys).

 I bought in 2017 a high-end, Digitrax power supply unit with a controllable output and accurate meter to provide protected and consistent power to the Super Chief DCC Controller and zone components.
 I went to several Mount Hood Model Engineers club meetings in 2015 and discovered some great ideas for modeling the Columbia River waterway at Kalama usng green plastic door side window panel from the 1970's.
 I also received tips on airbrush painting and track laying from the club.
 I purchsed a Paashe compressor and double action airbrush set in 2017.
-Like the details of completing the inside of a new home, the new layouts' landscape and scenery accessories are quite expensve and time consuming to find on the Internet and in [survivng] model train stores.
+Like the details of completing the inside of a new home, the new layouts' landscape and scenery accessories are quite expensve and time consuming to find on the Internet and in [still survivng] model train stores.
 Mike at Mainline Trains closed his Forest Grove retail store in 2014.
 However, Mike still sells some rolling stock, locomotives, track, accesories, and DCC equipment on the Internet.
-I really miss his Forest Grove store, but I also understand the problems with the sinking economy and price-cutting Internet sales by competitors with lower overhead and operating costs.
-I do a lot of business now with Whistle Stop Trains and The Hobby Smith in Portland, as well as many sellers on eBay.
+I really miss his Forest Grove store, but I also understand the problems with finding the best location to attract customers and eBay/manufacturer Internet sales by competitors with lower overhead and operating costs per unit sold.
+I do a lot of business now with Whistle Stop Trains and The Hobby Smith in Portland, as well as many sellers on eBay. eBay is becoming more expensive for sellers to sell their products and there are a lot of sellers who try to sell used items as new items.
+If you call them on false advertising, they usually give a partial or full refund.
+Many times it is less expensive to buy new products on a seller's website than from their ads on eBay.

 BNSF Heritage NP Logo Trinity 5161cf Covered Hopper at Kalama (Feb.
 2018) Portland & Western Willamina GP39-2 EMD Road Switcher at St. Helens (Feb.
 2018)

 I have been taking digital photographs of railroad operations and equipment for over six years now.
-It is fascinating to me to see how many changes and updates the BNSF and other NW railroads have completed on their EMD road switcher units (GP & SD series locomotives.)
-New GE and EMD prime mover locomotives produce up to 8,000hp and get better fuel mileage than the SD40, GP50, and GP60 units they replaced on mainline train consists.
-I am especially interested in photographs of railroad equipment that fits my layout theme and time periods (1980's to present).
+It is fascinating to me to see how many changes and updates the BNSF and other NW railroad shops and subcontractors have completed on their EMD road switcher units (GP & SD series locomotives.)
+New GE and EMD prime mover locomotives produce up to 8,000hp and get better fuel mileage than the SD40, GP50, and GP60 units they replaced on mainline train routes.
+I am especially interested in photographs of railroad equipment that fit my layout theme and time periods (1980's to present).
+The problem is my HO trains collection is getting too large.
+It is hard to "scale down".

 © Copyright - Excalibur Boat Racing Team 2011-18